Bedford Driver

 Incredible Kevin Estre lap of the Nürburgring in the new Porsche 911 GT3 RS

 You can try controlling your speed by letting off of the accelerator pedal without hitting the brake to see how the car slows.
-This also teaches you how to see and think ahead.
+The transmission in some vehicles will slip when the driver is lightly applying the accelerator pedal which provides a bit of drag to help slow the vehicle.
+This also teaches you how to control your speed and it forces you to think ahead.

 Driving Tips From A Cop